Explore Total Hip Replacement

 The use of a cane, usually in the hand opposite the affected hip, can reduce the stress across the hip joint.
 Anti-inflammatory medicines, such as ibuprofen and naproxen, can reduce the inflammation around the knee joint that is caused by the arthritis and provide significant pain relief.

-If all non-operative treatments have been attempted and fail to reduce pain, then surgery to replace the hip joint is the last option.
+If all non-operative treatments have been attempted and fail to reduce pain, then surgery to replace the hip joint is an option your doctor may discuss with you.

 In a THR, the damaged femoral and the damaged hip socket (acetabulum) are removed and replaced with metal, plastic, or ceramic components depending upon your unique needs and condition.

 A total hip replacement permits patients to participate in most activities of daily living pain-free for 10-20 years after surgery and sometimes longer.
 Over time, the implants wear out and loosen, resulting in pain, stiffness or instability.
-Your doctor will compare a series of your x-rays to observe changes in implant position or condition of bone surrounding the implant and decide if a revision surgery is necessary.
+If you are experiencing these symptoms following a hip replacement surgery, your doctor may compare a series of your x-rays over time to observe changes in implant position and the condition of the bones surrounding the implant and decide if a second, "revision" surgery is necessary.

 Video: Surgical Outcomes for the Hip